Skip to Content

 To be approved, an EPP must demonstrate that the affected utility can operate and or restore operating pressures of 20 psi under TWC Section 13.1394 as soon as it is safe and practicable during a water outage lasting more than 24 hours.
 You must submit the EPP to TCEQ for review and approval.
 If the EPP cannot be approved, TCEQ will send you a letter indicating what items need clarification and or correction so the EPP can be approved.

 Yes.
 An affected utility may apply for a financial waiver to the EPP requirement if the affected utility can show that implementing an EPP will cause a significant financial burden to its customers.
-To obtain a waiver, an affected utility must submit documentation showing the actual costs of running the water system and anticipated cost of implementing an EPP.
-Then must show how the combined costs would be a significant burden on to its customers.
+To obtain a waiver, an affected utility must submit financial documentation showing the actual cost of running the water system, the anticipated cost of implementing an EPP, and how the combined costs would be a significant burden to its customers.
+TCEQ recommends affected utilities use guidance document RG-553 when requesting a waiver to the requirement for an emergency preparedness plan.
+The waiver will be approved if it is determined that implementing an EPP causes a significant financial burden on customers of the affected utility.

 Submitting a waiver request will not automatically extend the deadline to submit your EPP.

-To request a waiver email a letter with all the required documentation to: PDWEPP@tceq.texas.gov
+To request a waiver, email a letter with all the required documentation to: PDWEPP@tceq.texas.gov.

-My EPP is Approved, Now What Do I Do?
+My EPP is Approved, Now What do I do?

 What Other Agencies Require a Copy of Your Approved EPP?